-3.12 The CO must-
+The CO must-

-- (a) ensure the necessary compliance programme procedures and controls required by the AML/ATF Regulations are in place; and - (b) coordinate and monitor the compliance programme to ensure continuous compliance with the Regulations. - 3.13 All law firms must also appoint a Reporting Officer who is responsible for receiving disclosures under section 46 of the Proceeds of Crime Act and Schedule 1 Part 1 of the ATFA and deciding on whether those disclosures should be reported to the FIA.
+- a. ensure that the necessary compliance programme procedures and controls required by the AML/ATF Regulations are in place; and - b. coordinate and monitor the compliance programme to ensure continuous compliance with the Regulations.

+3.14 All firms must appoint a Reporting Officer who is responsible for receiving disclosures under section 46 of the Proceeds of Crime Act and Schedule 1 Part 1 of ATFA and deciding on whether those disclosures should be reported to the FIA.
 Section 8 deals more comprehensively with Suspicious Activity Reporting.
-A CO may also be appointed as a Reporting Officer.
+A Compliance Officer may also be appointed as a Reporting Officer.

-- 3.14 Lawyers may outsource their systems and controls and processing to other jurisdictions or to other companies outside Bermuda within their group of companies.
-However, a law firm cannot contract out of their legal obligations and as such they (the law firm) remain responsible for the systems and controls which have been outsourced and as such must actively manage the risk to the firm this activity represents. - 3.15 In particular, where operational activities are undertaken by staff in other jurisdictions those staff should be subject to the same AML/ATF policies and procedures applicable to the Bermuda firm and internal reporting procedures implemented to ensure all suspicions or reasonable grounds for suspicion related to Bermuda related accounts, transactions or activities are reported to the Reporting Officer in Bermuda. - 3.16 Where the AML/ATF regulations and reporting requirements in another jurisdiction are not equivalent to those in Bermuda the Bermuda standard must be applied and adhered to.
+3.15 Accountants may outsource their systems and controls and processing to other jurisdictions or to other companies outside Bermuda within their group of companies.

+However, an accounting firm cannot contract out of their legal obligations and as such they remain responsible for the systems and controls which have been outsourced and as such must actively manage the risk to the firm that this activity represents.

+3.16 In particular, where operational activities are undertaken by staff in other jurisdictions those staff should be subject to the same AML/ATF policies and procedures applicable to the Bermuda firm and internal reporting procedures implemented to ensure all suspicions related to Bermuda related accounts, transactions or activities are reported to the Reporting Officer in Bermuda.

+3.17 Where the AML/ATF regulations and reporting requirements in another jurisdiction are not equivalent to those in Bermuda the Bermuda standard must be applied and adhered to.